omonimus1/blog-jade-rubick/content/posts/2021-11-22--using-a-dslr-for-video-conferencing/index.md

 ![Sony at night](sony-night-w-light.png)

 So comparing those two, the Lumina tries to balance the brightness more, but the image looks pretty poor.
 And it does a nice thing where it tracks your face, and keeps it in the picture, but the DSLR makes it easier to control what is in your background (I don't like to show my window as I think it's distracting).
-You can see the DSLR clarity is much better.
+You can override these things with the Lumina.
+The DSLR image clarity is much better.
 Still, the Lumina isn't terrible, and it's possible as they improve their software, it will be a better option.
 I'm using beta software after all.

 The next morning, I did another comparison.
 The Lumina actually offers two different camera inputs.
 The "raw" input, which shows what it does before all their software intervenes, and the "plus" input, which shows the input after the software has done its work.
 This is the raw input, with lighting: